Dr Sui Phang

 The majority of my activities operate at the science-policy interface.
 I am particularly interested in understanding how systems and actors respond to change because it is crucial for evidence-based governance and policy decisions.

 To this end, I investigate the interaction between bottom-up processes (e.g. emergent sustainability) and top-down decisions (e.g. United Nations Sustainable Development Goals).
 My work encompasses vulnerability, complex-adaptive systems and social ecological systems research.

-I have worked on fish and fishery systems in Africa, Europe and soon in Asia.
+I have studied systems in Africa, Europe, North America and Asia.
 I have expertise in fish ecology and behaviour, predictive modelling, livelihood analysis and coupled human and natural systems research.

 I received my PhD from Bournemouth University in 2013 and my thesis developed a bioenergetically and behaviourally realistic chalk stream salmonid agent-based model.
 I received my Biology (BSc) and Environmental Technology (MSc) from Imperial College, London.